sahithyandev/s2/src/content/docs/program-construction/10-object-oriented-paradigm.md

 Refers to how closely related and focused the responsibilities of a single module or class are.
-High cohesion means that a class is focused on a single task, which makes the system more understandable and maintainable.
+High cohesion means that a class is focused on a single task, which is preferrable.

 ### Coupling

-Coupling is the degree of direct knowledge that one class has of another.
+Refers to how much 2 classes depend on each other.
 Low coupling is preferred as it reduces the interdependencies between classes, making the system more modular and easier to maintain.